Micro 440: Background and development

+Specifications

-In late 1975, the company finally released its Micro 440 computer, available as a kit or fully assembled.
-Its final design featured 256 bytes of RAM, upgradable to 8 KB, a row of toggle switches for inputting data, a bank of LEDs acting as a hardware monitor, ports for I/O peripherals and teletypes and an included PSU board.
+The final design of the Micro 440 featured 256 bytes of RAM, upgradable to 8 KB, a row of toggle switches for inputting data, a bank of LEDs acting as a hardware monitor, ports for I/O peripherals and teletypes and an included PSU board.
 Optional components included a chassis in which place the boards, memory expansion boards and preprogrammed software on ROM.
 Comp-Sultants provided a software monitor, debugger and basic source-code editor as optional software on ROM.

-On the release of the Micro 440, Byte magazine wrote that it was the first computer based on Intel's 4040 microprocessor.
+On the release of the Micro 440, Byte magazine wrote that it was the first third-party computer based on Intel's 4040 microprocessor.
 Although its initial price was only $275—or $100 less than the Altair 8800—the Micro 440 sold poorly, although it became somewhat popular at universities.
 Crenshaw surmised that the company had miscalculated customers' needs: "We thought that the public wanted lower cost ...
 In reality, our customers wanted a horsepower race: The more RAM, longer words, and faster clock speed, the better.
 The hobbyists saw our ads, yawned and moved on."
 Comp-Sultants eventually sold the kit Micro 440 for as low as $90 ($75 in quantities greater than 10).
 It was able to lower production costs of the kit units by skipping the process of plating the through-hole vias on the printed circuit boards.

+Legacy

-However, by the end of 1977 the company had folded.
+By the end of 1977, Comp-Sultants had folded.
 Creative Computing founder David H. Ahl described Comp-Sultants as "one of the first casualties" of the microcomputer revolution.
 The Micro 440 eventually became a collector's item, and technologist Michael Nadeau found that many purchasers of the kit version had reused many of its parts in other homebrew computer projects.